AbdullahPatti/FinSight-Financial-Behavior-and-Risk-Analysis-Platform/README.md

 FinSight takes structured financial data exported from a company's accounting or ERP system, processes it through a data analytics and ML pipeline, and delivers behavioral insights, risk categorization, and spending pattern visualizations.

-The core output is a **risk profile per time period** classifying the company's financial health into one of four bands: `Low`, `Medium`, `High`, or `Extreme`.
+The core output is a **risk profile per time period** classifying financial health into one of four bands: `Low`, `Medium`, `High`, or `Extreme`.
 The system also surfaces dominant expense categories, asset and liability trends, and transactions that deviate from established patterns.
 Where datasets include natural language description fields, an NLP component extracts spending context and improves categorization.

 ---